epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/dev_container.rst.txt

 that came with your generic IOC source code.
 Therefore if you edit this code and recompile it, the changes will be visible inside the container and outside the container.
-Meaning that the repository ``ioc-adsimdetector`` is now showing your changes and you could push them up to GitHub if you wanted.
+Meaning that the repository ``ioc-adsimdetector`` is now showing your changes in it's ``ioc`` folder and you could push them up to GitHub if you wanted.

 The above is true because your project folder ioc-adsimdetector is mounted into the container's filesystem with a bind mount at the same place that the